OlympusMonds/PTA/README.md

 Can I run this too?
 -------------------
+Yes, you just need to make two files:

+1) public_transport_analyser/data_gatherer/api.py

-Yes, you just need to make a file in the src directory called "api.py", and in there put your Google Maps Distance Matrix API key.
+and in there put your Google Maps Distance Matrix API key.
 It should look like:

     apikey="AJAH<your actual key>SJKAJ"

+2) public_transport_analyser/database/db_details.py

+and it should look like:

+    dbusername = "<your db username>"
+    dbpassword = "<your db password>"
+    dbname = "<the name of your db>"

 Dependencies